 QuickBooks software automatically generates an account to store data for Retained Earnings.
 However if the user is unable to locate it, then the plausible reason for the same is that the account might have been deleted or disabled.
 To resolve the issue and view disabled accounts just follow the instructions listed below:

 - Open the QuickBooks software and locate ‘Lists’ from the menu bar.

 - Select the option Chart of Accounts followed by the ‘Accounts’ tab.

 - Now select the option ‘Show Inactive accounts’ and then click in the box against Retained Earnings option to remove the ‘X’ symbol.

 This should reactivate the Retained Earning account.
 On the other hand, if the account has been deleted, it can easily be regenerated through the following steps:

 - Open the ‘Reports’ menu and then select the option ‘Company and Financial’.

 - From the new menu click on ‘Balance Sheet Standard’ and choose to select a report.

 Once the user tries to generate the report, the software will create a new Retained Earnings account.
-Hope we were able to resolve your query Retained Earnings in QuickBooks (Setup, Adjust and View RE) .
-If you have any further question on the topic simply talk to QuickBooks support help or you want to add something to it then do write to us in the comment section.
+Hope we were able to resolve your query Retained Earnings in QuickBooks (Setup, Adjust and View RE).
+If you have any further questions on the topic simply talk to QuickBooks Consultant help or if you want to add something to it then do write to us in the comment section.